THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 History of Fatal Accidents at the Blue Hole

-A number of fatalities have become notable for the dramatic circumstances in which they occurred—such as Yuri Lipski (a 23-year-old Russian diving instructor who was found at 375 feet (115 meters) on April 28, 2000, and tragically filmed his own death); Conor O’Regan and Martin Gara (Irishmen, 22 and 23 respectively, considered cautious divers, on November 19, 1997, found at 330 feet (102 meters); Andrei (another Russian, on August 24, 2004, whose body was not found); Karl Marx (an Austrian, on January 10, 2007); Stefan Felder (Swiss, September 23, 2008); Madlen (diving instructor from Sachsenhausen, May 9, 2009); Bethany Rockwell (experienced diver, 2012); Stephen Keenan (Irishman from Dublin, 39 years old, drowned while trying to rescue world record holder freediver Alessia Zechhini, July 22, 2017); Igor Shalo (Russian, technical diver with over 400 deep dives, November 7, 2011, found at 150 meters).
+A number of fatalities have become remarkable for the dramatic circumstances in which they are occurred—Such as Yuri Lipski (a 23-year-old Russian diving instructor who was found at 375 feet (115 meters) on April 28, 2000, and tragically filmed his own death); Conor O’Regan and Martin Gara (Irishmen, 22 and 23 respectively, considered cautious divers, on November 19, 1997, found at 330 feet (102 meters); Andrei (an Austrian, on January 10, 2007); Stefan Felder (Swiss, September 23, 2008); Madlen (diving instructor from Sachsenhausen, May 9, 2009); Bethany Rockwell (experienced diver, 2012); Stephen Keenan (Irishman from Dublin, 39 years old, drifted while trying to save world record holder freediver Alessia Zechhini, July 22, 2017); Igor Shalo (Russian, technical diver with over 400 deep dives, November 7, 2011, found at 150 meters).
 In addition to these, many others are recorded through posthumous tributes, inscribed on tombstones and fixed a few meters from the beginning of the Blue Hole.

 Photo: Author

-*** THERE IS NO MEDICAL CARE ON SITE AND THE NEAREST HYPERBARIC CHAMBER, BELONGING TO THE DAHAB HYPERBARIC MEDICAL CENTER (DHMC), IS A 30-MINUTE DRIVE AWAY ON A GRAVEL ROAD.
+*** THERE IS ON MEDICAL CARE ON SITE AND THE NEAREST HYPERBARIC CALLER, BELONGING TO THE DAHAB HYPERBARIC MEDICAL CENTER (DHMC), IS A 30-MINUTE DRIVE AWAY ON A GRAVABLE ROAD.

 Preparing for the 100-Meter Dive in Dahab

-Technical diving with trimix opens the door to exploring greater depths, such as the Blue Hole, but it also presents significant risks that are not dependent on the environment being explored and that cannot be underestimated.
-In order to eliminate as much as possible the factors that could lead to stress, the need for improvisation, the failure of the project or the physical safety itself, it was necessary to undertake a continuous work plan in the cognitive sphere (in-depth studies on the Blue Hole parameters and main documented difficulties, dive profile, gas theory, decompression techniques, emergency and contingency practices, effects of stress on decision-making and others), technical (choosing and preparing appropriate equipment) and psychomotor (establishing a routine of physical exercises, dives in similar conditions and simulations of contingency measures), which culminated in a final training dive, at a depth of 100 meters, on the walls of Fernando de Noronha, with the support of Fernando from SeaParadise.
+Technical difference with trimix open the door to exploring great depth, such as the Blue Hole, but it also presents significant risks that are not dependent on the environment being explored and that cannot be underestimated.
+In order to eliminate the much as possible the factors that could lead to stress, the need for improvisation, the failure of the project or the physical safety itself, it was necessary to understand a continuous work plan in the cognitive sphere (in-depth studies on the Blue Hole parameters and main documented difficulties, different profile, gas theory, depression techniques, emergency and contingency practices, effects of stress on decision-making and others), technical (choosing and preparing appropriate equipment) and psychomotor (establishing aroutine of physical exercises, dives in similar conditions and simulations of contingency measurements), which culminated in a final training, a routine of the medicine, with the support of the company.

 Photo: Author